DLibatique/LATN102-S20/notes/module-2-tenses.md

 | 3rd  | **vīsus/vīsa/vīsum est**        | **vīsī/vīsae/vīsa sunt**     |

 NB: Look at how the adjectival form changes as we go from singular to plural.
 Why does it happen?

+#### Practice Opportunity

+Find the perfect passive stem and form the 3rd person plural perfect passive for the following verbs.